BruhBruhDev/Reversi/README.txt

 # Reversi

-This is a school project .
+This is a school project which was made in a timeframe of a week.
 If you find any bugs let me now!

 The main code is located in Form1.cs

-You can find the compiled executable in:

-bin/Debug/Graphics Program Reversi.exe
+You can find the compiled executable in: bin/Debug/Graphics Program Reversi.exe